Technical Onboarding - Productive Teams from Day 1

 Additions

-In addition, other accesses to important tools or work environments are usually required to be fully operational.
-These are among others:
+In addition, further access to important tools or work environments is usually required in order to be fully operational.
+These include

-- Access to password management for enterprise-wide applications
+- Access to password management for company-wide applications

 - VPN access to the company network